callmeawen/CNN_LSTM_CHL7001/README.md

 Our data is the historical daily stock price of PG and BAC from 01/01/2017 to 01/01/2019, downloaded from Yahoo Finance.
 The datasets include a daily open price, the daily highest price, the daily lowest price, a close price, an adjusted close price and the volume.

 <center><img src='pics/sampledata.PNG' width=500></img></center>
+_sample data_

+## 3.1.
+Technical indicators <a class="anchor" id="technicalind"></a>
+5 days and 100 days moving averages are applied to smooth temporary and random price fluctuations over time.
+A buy signal happens when the short-duration MA crosses above the long-duration MA.
+In professional terms, this is called a "golden cross."
+On the contrary, the trend of price drops and generates a sell signal when two lines cross the other way.
+This is known as a "dead cross. " Some other technical indicators tracked are Average True Range, Bollinger Bands, Rate of Change, Force Index, Williams percentage Range and Moving Average Convergence Divergence.
+The third dataset is the S&P 500 in Figure 5, as a benchmark to represent the overall economy.